vertcoin-project/vertcoin-website/content/specifications-explained.en.md

 # Why Proof-Of-Work?

 Proof-Of-Work is the most secure and balanced consensus algorithm (with ASIC Resistance).
-Consensus is very important in a decentralised system as the people who control consensus are able to verify the history of events.
+Consensus is very important in a decentralized system as the people who control consensus are able to verify the history of events.
 If a single entity aquires enough consensus they are able to write their own series of events.
 This would be very similar to the monetary system we have currently where users have no control over their own money.
 Currently money systems, the people who generate the money have all of the control over the money system.

 # Why not Proof-Of-Stake?

 Proof-Of-Work is the most reliable consensus algorithm operating on Bitcoin for the last 10 years without failure.
 Proof-Of-Stake is a permissioned system as opposed to a permissionless system like Proof-Of-Work.
 This means that in order to gain consensus holding in the system another user who holds the tokens needs to agree to give you some.
 This can become an issue if a user was ever able to obtain 50%+ of the supply it would be impossible to displace them, meaning that they would have full control over the network.
 Secondly, over time users who hold tokens will own more tokens proportionally to new users as the system endlessly inflates.

-The goal of a decentralised monetary system should always be to spread consensus as much as possible.
+The goal of a decentralized monetary system should always be to spread consensus as much as possible.
 Not only does this reduce central points of failure but it also ensures that more people have an equal say in the network rather than a central few.

 # Why aren't on-chain transactions free and instant?